canonical/gadgets/README.md

 There are some tests in the `device-tree-lib` folder which are runnable from over there with `flutter test`.

+For VS Code users, launch configurations exist for the application (`.vscode/launch.json`).

 ## License

 Gadgets is licensed under the GPL 3.0 license.
 See LICENSE for more info.